 WRITING WORKSHOPS: One free writing workshop organized through AAWW ($200); Through our continued partnership with Catapult, 2021 Fellows will also receive a scholarship for a six-week workshop (or its equivalent value toward other Catapult classes;

-GUIDANCE: AAWW Programs Manager will meet with you periodically throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;
+GUIDANCE: AAWW Programs Manager will meet with you monthly throughout the fellowship year to discuss your career goals and how AAWW can help you meet them;

 FINAL READING: Fellows will take to the stage with their mentors for a final celebratory reading at the culmination of the fellowship year;